Last updated: 2026-04-27

 - Real estate and overhead: Class A office space in Hartford and surrounding suburbs carries fixed cost that nearshore distributed delivery does not.

 The carriers acting now are typically not replacing onshore.
-They are protecting onshore licensed and senior adjuster capacity by moving high-volume non-licensed work, plus selected licensed seats via NAIC reciprocity, to nearshore.
+They are protecting onshore licensed-producer and senior-adjuster capacity by moving high-volume non-licensed servicing and intake to nearshore, while keeping all licensable activity in-house.

 Insurance Functions Outsourced from Hartford